-CruiseMapper's Carnival Dream cruise ship accidents, incidents and law news reports relate to a 4533-passenger vessel owned by Carnival Cruise Line.
+CruiseMapper's Carnival Dream cruise ship accidents, incidents and law news reports relate to a 4558-passenger vessel owned by Carnival Cruise Line.
 Our Carnival Dream accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 Here are also reported latest updates on cruise law news related to ashore and shipboard crimes still investigated by the police.
-Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, Norovirus, etc.
+Among those could be arrests, filed lawsuits against the shipowner / cruise line company, charges and fines, grievances, settled / withdrawn legal actions, lost cases, virus outbreaks, etc.

-- propulsion/power loss - 2011, 2013 (backup generator malfunction in St Maarten / passenger evacuation), 2017
+- propulsion/power loss - 2011, 2013 (backup generator malfunction in St Maarten / passenger evacuation), 2017, 2019

-- deaths - 2010, 2011 (newborn baby)
+- deaths - 2010, 2011 (newborn baby), overboard (2019), crew (2020)

 - injuries/crimes - 2010 (infirmary robbery), 2011, 2012 (crew), 2012 (bomb threat)

 - structural damages - 2012 (rescue boat with 4 crew fell from 8 m / 26 ft), 2018 (flooding, lifeboat)